 They even named their restaurant the Hungry Tarpon.

-It all started about 18 years ago, when Robbie and his wife Mona saved the life of a single Tarpon they called Scarface.
+It all started about 18 years ago when Robbie and his wife Mona saved the life of a single Tarpon they called Scarface.
 (See Robbie’s website for the full story).
-After recovery, Scarface continued to frequent Robbies dock, often accompanied by other Tarpons.
+After recovery, Scarface continued to frequent Robbie’s dock, often accompanied by other Tarpons.

 Soon more and more of the fish began to appear.
-These days large school of more than 100 tarpon come here every day and linger for hours.
+These days large school of more than 100 tarpons come here every day and linger for hours.
 Now, it has become a tradition, with visitors from across the world, coming to marvel at the spectacle and hand feed these magnificent creatures.

 Recently Robbie’s has become a fashionable place to be seen too, with ‘Abercrombie & Fitch’ and ‘Boston Proper’ both choosing this location for their catalogue fashion shoots.

-Probable because they heard I have visited.
+Probably because they heard I have visited.

-Instead we headed back the way we came, but drove on past Cheeca Lodge and kept going until we reached Windley Key.
+Instead, we headed back the way we came, but drove on past Cheeca Lodge and kept going until we reached Windley Key.